OpenC3/docs.openc3.com/_docs_v5/4_guides/scripting.md

 ### Telemetry Types

-There are four different ways that telemetry values can be retrieved in OpenC3.
+There are four different ways that telemetry values can be retrieved in COSMOS.
 The following chart explains their differences.

 | Telemetry Type       | Description                                                                                                                                                                                                                                                                                                                  |
 | -------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |